Mathias-Boulay/GameMaker-Android-Keyboard/README.md

 Without kidding, generating the surface is extremely inefficient.
 * Better handling of spriteless special keys like _ENTER_, _DELETE_...
 * Add a resizing system for keys with a sprite.
+* Make the keyboard works as a normal keyboard to allow seemless integration from a PC typing game !
 * And surely other things that I can't think of right now.